jyotiyadav27/solved-leetcode-java/README.md

 # solved-leetcode-java
-Solved Leetcode Problmes categorised into various sub-sections for ease.
+Solved Leetcode problems categorised into various sub-sections for ease.